bytedeck/bytedeck/ReadMe.md

 Sign up to create a student account.

-Create a superuser in the database (i.e.teacher/administrator account): `./src/manage.py createsuperuser` Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`
+Stop running server (or any bash script in progress) with `Ctrl + C` Create a superuser in the database (i.e.teacher/administrator account): `./src/manage.py createsuperuser` Git Bash: if you get an error, try: `winpty python src/manage.py createsuperuser`

+Now log in with this admin account.